folutade/KnowThatYouAnointed/content/posts/the-party.md

   **You lied** about them other kids that's out there hopin' that you come
   **You lied** about the only artist that can offer you some help*

-* However, back in 2015 when Drake and rapper Meek Mill released diss tracks that began over allegations that Drake had used ghostwriters, Kendrick also released the *To Pimp a Butterfly* track "Black the Berry", where Kendrick acknowledge that he was actually the biggest hypocrite of the year when he spoke about bringing peace and unity within the Black community even though he was responsible for killing another young Black man.
+* However, back in 2015, when Drake and rapper Meek Mill released diss tracks that began over allegations that Drake had used ghostwriters, Kendrick also released the *To Pimp a Butterfly* track "Blacker the Berry", where Kendrick acknowledged that he was actually the biggest hypocrite of the year when he spoke about bringing peace and unity within the Black community even though he was responsible for killing another young Black man.

   * ***I'm the biggest hypocrite of 2015**
   Once I finish this, witnesses will convey just what I mean